ElectricGoal/ElectricGoal/README.md

 ### Hi there :raising_hand_man:
 - I'm Huynh Minh Tu.
 I'm learning informatics at HCMUS - University of Science 🏫
 - I'm interested in mobile development, Flutter is my favorite framework :hearts:
+- You can contact me via minhtu250802@gmail.com 📫

 <!--
 **ElectricGoal/ElectricGoal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.